Gr\"obner strata in the Hilbert scheme of points: The Hilbert functor of points and its standard subfunctors

 Therefore $\phi$ and $\phi^\prime$ are equivalent if, and only if, their kernels agree.
-In this sense, the functor $\HHi^r_{S/k}$ parametrizes all ideals in the polynomial ring $S$ which are locally free of codimension $r$.
+In this sense, the functor $\HHi^d_{S/k}$ parametrizes all ideals in the polynomial ring $S$ which are locally free of codimension $d$.

 At this point a remark on local freeness is in order.
 In the literature, one can find at least two definitions of when a $B$-module is locally free (see \cite{eisenbud}, p.137).
 The first is to demand that for each prime ideal $\mathfrak{p}\subset B$, the localized module $M_{\mathfrak{p}}$ is free over the localized ring $B_{\mathfrak{p}}$.
-(Equivalently, one can also demand that for each maximal ideal $\mathfrak{m}\subset B$, $M_{\mathfrak{m}}$ is free over $B_{\mathfrak{m}}$.)
 The second is to demand that there exist $f_{1},\ldots,f_{t}\in B$ generating the unit ideal such that each localization $M[f_{i}^{-1}]$ is a free $R[f_{i}^{-1}]$-module.
-The second definition (which is used e.g. in \cite{haimanbernd}) is stronger.
-However, if the module $M$ is locally free of a finite rank $r$, both definitions agree.
+The second definition (which is used for instance in \cite{haimanbernd}) is stronger.
+However, if the module $M$ is locally free of a finite rank $d$, both definitions agree, and are equivalent to the following statement: For each prime ideal $\mathfrak{p}\subset B$, there exists an $f\in B-\mathfrak{p}$ such that the localized module $M_f$ is free over the localized ring $B_f$.
+We will use this definition in the proof of Proposition \ref{cover} below.